mcsrainbow/mcsrainbow.github.io/content/posts/2023/1207-1057-lightweightk8s/index.en.md

 lightgallery: true
 ---

-Deploying and managing native Kubernetes clusters is a complex task.
-But the community has provided lightweight Kubernetes distributions as a solution.
+Deploying and managing native Kubernetes clusters could be challenging, so the community developed lightweight Kubernetes distributions to make operations easier.

 <!--more-->